umbgtt10/fluxion/INTEGRATION.md

 ## Overview

-Fluxion processes streams of ordered events.
-The `Ordered` trait is the core abstraction that defines how events are sequenced.
-There are three main patterns for providing ordering information:
+Fluxion processes streams of timestamped events.
+The `Timestamped` trait is the core abstraction that defines how events are sequenced.
+There are three main patterns for providing timestamp information:

-1. **Intrinsic Ordering** - Events carry their own timestamps (production)
+1. **Intrinsic Timestamps** - Events carry their own timestamps (production)
-2. **Extrinsic Ordering** - Test infrastructure controls order (testing)
+2. **Extrinsic Timestamps** - Test infrastructure controls timestamps (testing)
-3. **Wrapper Ordering** - Adapter adds timestamps at boundaries (integration)
+3. **Wrapper Timestamps** - Adapter adds timestamps at boundaries (integration)

-## Pattern 1: Intrinsic Ordering (Production)
+## Pattern 1: Intrinsic Timestamps (Production)

 **When to use:** Your domain events already have timestamps, sequence numbers, or other inherent ordering information.